 Small items also add to the total aircraft drag and, although seemingly trivial, they can greatly reduce the aircraft's top speed.

 Although prediction of drag and wind tunnel drag measurements of models yield good results, final drag evaluation must be obtained by flight tests.

 The airplane's total drag determines the amount of thrust required at a given airspeed.
 Thrust must equal drag in steady flight.

 Lift and drag vary directly with the density of the air.
 As air density increases, lift and drag increase and as air density decreases, lift and drag decrease.
 Thus, both lift and drag will decrease at higher altitudes.

 The equation used to calculate drag is:

-Where ρ is the density of the air, V is the velocity of the air (air speed), S is the surface area of the aircraft, and CD is the drag coefficient.
+Where ρ is the density of the air, V is the velocity of the air (air speed), S is the cross-sectional area of the object, and CD is the drag coefficient.
 All of these quantities, except Cd, are directly measurable in a wind tunnel.
 Thus Cd, a dimensionless number, can be thought of as a 'fudge factor' that accounts for all of the aerodynamic peculiarities of a shape (see Figure 4).